cuboulder-MSD/digColl_coShakespeareFestival/README.md

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.
 Common names seen in the collection include: [Colorado Shakespeare Festival, publisher](http://id.loc.gov/authorities/names/n80014177);
 ### Subject Topic
 A term or phrase representing the primary topic(s) on which a work is focused.
-Common subject terms used in this collection include: [Shakespeare, William, 1564-1616 -- Dramatic production](http://id.loc.gov/authorities/subjects/sh85120938); [Drama festivals -- Colorado](http://id.loc.gov/authorities/subjects/sh85039336)
+Common subject terms used in this collection include: [Shakespeare, William, 1564-1616 -- Dramatic production](http://id.loc.gov/authorities/subjects/sh85120938); [Drama festivals](http://id.loc.gov/authorities/subjects/sh85039336)
 ### Description
 Additional notes or description of the content of the item.
 May contain cataloger's notes as deemed relevant.
 ### Contributor